104th Fighter Wing officer remains calm, helps injured local

 |0

-This work, 104th Fighter Wing officer remains calm, helps injured local [Image 5 of 5], by SSgt Sara Kolinski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 104th Fighter Wing officer remains calm, helps injured local, by SSgt Sara Kolinski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT